 Documents are available on the OPDC website.
 The drawings, reports, and those objections published to date can be found on the OPDC online planning register

 The CGI image below was prepared by Imperial’s architects Pilbrow and Partners and forms part of the application documents.
 It shows what the ‘North Acton cluster’ will look like assuming that Imperial’s proposals receive planning permission, and that other already consented schemes are built (the main remaining one of these being the development at 4 Portal way, with two linked towers to the left of this image).

 - Residents and amenity groups in Ealing who have been campaigning against the Council’s overdevelopment of a series of sites in the Borough.
 These groups inlcude the Ealing Civic Society, Ealing Matters, and Stop the Towers.

-- The Old Oak Neighbourhood Forum, a forum designated by OPDC in 2018 and which has made repeated representations on all stages of the OPDC Draft Local Plan (not yet adopted).
+- The Old Oak Neighbourhood Forum, a forum designated by OPDC in 2018 and which made repeated representations on all stages of the OPDC Draft Local Plan (finally adopted in June 2022).